JOULE (J) is a commonly used unit of energy. The BTU is also an unit of energy. Another typical unit is KWhr (Kilo-Watt-Hour).

 Energy and Power have cost and prices associated with them (i.e. they are traded in some way).
 Joules and Watts are SI units (i.e the scientific measurement units that most countries accept).
 SI stands for Le Système International d'unités.

 Very often the system of interest is thought to be enveloped in what is called the control volume boundaries and the system itself is referred to as the control volume.
-This control volume is the object of study in most energy-problems.
+This control volume is the object of study in many energy related problems.
 In the paragraphs below you will learn that that the efficiency of any machine is limited by First Law of Thermodynamics and sometimes by the by the Second Law of Thermodynamics.
+The use of a control volume concept is common when the system is a gas.
+A system could also denote a fixed condensed-matter volume, if it is largely incompressible.
+The condensed matter volume is then substituted for control volume when solving problems.
+The boundaries of a control volume are expected to be very thin with respect to other lenght scales of the energy related problem.
+Sometimes several phases are involved in a problem for example, when considering the human heart (or lipid membrances of a cell) or a gas turbine engine.
+For such systems of study a particular unchanging phase boundary defines most of the closed boundary between the system and its surrounding universe.

 What sets prices of useful products?
 Cars, refrigerators and